 The difference between the 2022-2023 and proposed 2024 TAC is greater than the 5% limit stipulated by the HCR.
-SC therefore recommends a TAC for 2024 and 2025 be set at 162 tonnes for Division B1, and 200 tonnes for the remainder of the SEAFO CA.
+Considering that no new data were received during 2024 a rollover comes into effect for 2025 and 2026 fishing seasons.
+For this reason SC recommends a TAC for 2025 and 2026 be set at 162 tonnes for Division B1, and 200 tonnes for the remainder of the SEAFO CA.

 Significant crab fisheries have been conducted in B1 since 2005, and at the start of the CPUE series (2013) the fishery was well established.
 This is thus not a new fishery where a strong decline in the CPUE might be expected.
 The perception in 2017 of a stable fishery with no significant negative trend was based on a CPUE series for the years 2010-2017 (but with 2016 missing).
-For the shorter but more reliable series from 2013-

-2018, the slope is negative and the CPUE level in 2018 is only about 50% of that in 2013.
+For the shorter but more reliable series from 2013-2018, the slope is negative and the CPUE level in 2018 is only about 50% of that in 2013.
 This suggests a fast-declining abundance, i.e. a result in stark contrast to the perception last year.
 In addition, significant changes in the sex composition were observed during the time-series, with a decline in the proportion of males, and the larger individuals.
 The decline in CPUE and the sex composition/size composition change are worrying signs and creates uncertainty that requires cautious action.